keyu-tian/Star-War/README.md

 # Star-War

 ### Introduction
-This is a multiplayer game developed by JavaSwing, utilizing MVVM design pattern and adhering the dependency-inversion principle.
+This is a multiplayer game developed by JavaSwing, applying MVVM design pattern and adhering the dependency-inversion principle.

 As [UML-pic](https://github.com/Ke-Coding/Star-War/blob/master/starwarclassrel.cld.jpg) shows the class diagram, each main class has a clear division of labour.
 To keep the maintainability and extendibility, these main classes interact with each other via the interfaces just a little.